I hate filling out forms.

 And your community doesn’t drink instant coffee when it goes out.
 It expects better.

 When leaders lack vision to reach their community they are blind guides stumbling over offences and minuscule matters.

 They lead their churches into small visions that don’t ruffle the status quo.

 Ultimately they neglect the outsiders and have never considered wielding an instrument of growth like a visitor connect card.

-When you download our free sample Church Visitor Connect Card you will immediately notice its simplicity.
+Your Church Visitor Connect Card must be simple.
 Simplifying complex things is the hallmark of genuine leadership.

 5. Too spiritual

 Whoa John!
 No way!
 Too spiritual!
 Are you kidding?
 How can being spiritually alive be a reason to not use church visitor cards?

 Ever heard of being so heavenly minded that you are of no earthly use?